It’s not rocket science

 Property owners wishing to obtain a more accurate assessment of the eventual sale price of their property are advised to contact a registered property valuer that specialises in their area.

 Most property owners quite rightly feel very strongly about the positive attributes of their investment.
 Sometimes a vendor’s enthusiasm for their castle can get the better of them resulting in a lost sale.

 When your agent calls to arrange an inspection with a potential buyer the best thing a vendor can do is leave the house and let the agent do their job.

 You have selected your real estate salesperson on his/her merit, identifying that he/she is well versed in the finer points of property salesmanship.
 If the potential buyer shows a glimmer of interest, most salespeople will pursue that interest until it becomes a sale or is otherwise exhausted, you will be given a full report on the inspection and the opportunity to analyse the outcome.

 Unfortunately, some vendors, in their boundless enthusiasm for their property often take over the inspection when the agent arrives on their doorstep with the buyer in tow.

 Most serious buyers will feel very uncomfortable in circumstances where they believe they are intruding, therefore, do not respond positively to the property.

 If the buyer approaches you directly it will be to educate you.
-If you stand firm you will not be in a position to re-open negotiations; a good agent will never close the door on a possible sale while he/she could be very enthusiastic about your investment there is no emotional attachment.
+If you stand firm you will not be in a position to re-open negotiations.
 The result is generally a lost opportunity.
+Where as a good agent will never close the door on a possible sale while he/she could be very enthusiastic about your investment there is no emotional attachment.

 So, no matter how enthusiastic you may feel about your home, the best advice is to make yourself scarce and let the agent do the job you are paying them to perform.
 The result will invariably be a sale in a quicker time and at a better price than you would otherwise have achieved.